ZYSF/gen1cpu/README.md

 As for the CPU itself, additional peripherals like a memory management unit (MMU) and floating-point unit would probably be desirable and many internal optimisations are also possible.
 An obvious optimisation would be to reduce the number of internal stages as much as possible (closer to a conventional RISC design), but this may make it more difficult to add new instructions.

 The basic design should also be applicable to 32-bit implementations but this isn't included as an option in the Verilog code yet.
 An earlier design included an option to change the word and address size but it became more difficult to test since switching modes impacted all the testing scripts too (once the design stabilises it should be easy to add a 32-bit option).

+The current compromise is to use a 32-bit data and instruction bus (with 32-bit instructions) _but a 64-bit address bus, registers, ALU, etc._.
+This should be reasonable for most uses since the upper 32 bits of the address bus can just be ignored in hardware (i.e. if the hardware has a 32-bit external bus), whereas 32-bit fetches would be required for instructions anyway (so even on a 64-bit external bus would require some way to fetch 32-bit values).
+However, this compromise probably isn't perfect for any use case - for example if it's surrounded by a cache layer that layer will probably want to allow 64-bit fetches regardless of the external bus, and 64-bit fetches would probably need to be provided in software if the hardware doesn't support them; conversely - a smaller implementation would probably benefit from having 32-bit internal registers and ALU anyway regardless of external bus.
+A more robust solution might be to generate different variations with a program rather than to try to work all of them into a single Verilog implementation.